Organizations around the world are using TRIEC Inclusive Workplace Competencies to…

 - Set performance goals

-- Inform your policies and practice
+- Inform policies and practice

-- Expand your competency framework
+- Expand a competency framework

 Ready to get started?

-Applying the competencies in your workplace
+How can you apply the competencies in your workplace?

 Frequently Asked Questions